TIBCOSoftware/snappydata/docs/install.md

 ###Prerequisites

-* Ensure that you have Python installed.
 * Ensure that you have an existing AWS account with required permissions to launch EC2 resources.
-* Create an EC2 key pair in the region where you want to launch the SnappyData Cloud cluster.
+* Create an EC2 Key Pair in the region where you want to launch the SnappyData Cloud cluster.
 * Using the AWS Secret Access Key and the Access Key ID, set the two environment variables, `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID`.
-You can find this information in the AWS IAM console page.<br/> Refer to the Amazon Web Services EC2 documentation for more information on [generating your own key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+You can find this information in the AWS IAM console page.<br/> Refer to the Amazon Web Services EC2 documentation for more information on [generating your own EC2 Key Pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 <br>If you already have set up the AWS Command Line Interface on your local machine, the script automatically detects and uses the credentials from the AWS credentials file.
+* Ensure Python v 2.7 or later is installed on your local computer.

 	For example:<br/>
 ```export AWS_SECRET_ACCESS_KEY=abcD12efGH34ijkL56mnoP78qrsT910uvwXYZ1112```<br/>